refinedev/refine/documentation/docs/api-reference/core/providers/live-provider.md

 ## onLiveEvent

-`onLiveEvent` is called when new event(s) are published from the subscriptions.
+`onLiveEvent` is called when the new event(s) are published from the subscriptions.

 ```tsx
 const { data } = useList({